AjiteshMahalingam/CS6111-Networks-Lab/README.md

 https://dev.to/sanjayrv/a-beginners-guide-to-socket-programming-in-c-5an5

 ## Week 2 : Socket Programming 2
-Build a Chat application with single and multiple clients
+Build a Chat application with single and multiple clients.